Heng-zm/somlengp/GOOGLE_AUTH_README.md

 # Google Authentication Feature

-This document outlines the Google authentication implementation added to the VoiceScribe application.
+This document outlines the Google authentication implementation added to the Somleng application.

 ## Features Implemented